Lightning Prediction under Uncertainty: DeepLight with Hazy Loss: Introduction

 \section{Introduction}

-Lightning, a typical characteristic of severe meteorological conditions, poses significant risks including fatalities, injuries, property damage, and disruptions to electronic and aviation systems~\cite{cooper2019reducing}.
-For example, in Bangladesh, 43 people lost their lives due to lightning strikes in just eight days (May 1--8, 2024), a trend linked to climate change\footnote{\url{https://www.msn.com/en-xl/asia/bangladesh/35-farmers-among-74-killed-by-lightning-in-38-days-sstf/ar-BB1m5Dm3}}.
-Similarly, Nepal recorded 360 lightning-related deaths between 2019 and 2023, surpassing annual monsoon flood fatalities\footnote{\url{https://www.scmp.com/week-asia/health-environment/article/3260581/rise-lightning-related-deaths-nepal-prompts-calls-safe-shelters-better-forecasting}}.
-Beyond direct casualties, lightning triggers wildfires and disrupts critical infrastructure.
-For example, in 2012, lightning-induced wildfires in the U.S. burned over 9 million acres~\cite{cooper2019reducing}.
-Hence, early prediction of lightning events is crucial, as it offers a strategic advantage in deploying preventive measures to minimize damage.
-In this work, we present \emph{DeepLight}, a novel framework for predicting lightning based on deep learning.
+Lightning, a typical characteristic of severe meteorological conditions, poses significant risks including fatalities, injuries, property damage, and disruptions to electronic and aviation systems~\citep{cooper2019reducing}.
+For example, in Bangladesh, 43 people lost their lives due to lightning strikes in just eight days (May 1--8, 2024), a trend linked to climate change\footnote{https://perma.cc/EPH5-9289}.
+Similarly, Nepal recorded 360 lightning-related deaths between 2019 and 2023, surpassing annual monsoon flood fatalities\footnote{https://perma.cc/58YD-YSEN}.
+Beyond direct casualties, lightning triggers wildfires and disrupts critical infrastructure, such as the 2012 lightning-induced wildfires in the United States of America, which burned over 9 million acres~\citep{cooper2019reducing}.
+These impacts underscore the importance of accurate early lightning prediction.